nybble41/effects-parser/README.md

 Using the Parser effect
 -----------------------

-Here's an example how to use the state effect from `Control.Effects.Parser`.
+Here's an example how to parse a list of words using `Control.Effects.Parser`.

     import Control.Effects
     import Control.Effects.Parser